 In addition to owning their words and actions, children need to learn that what they say and do can affect others.
 They can make their mother happy, and they can make their brother sad.

 Talk with them about what’s frequently called the “Golden Rule”: “Therefore, whatever you want men to do to you, do also to them” (Matthew 7:12).
 Or, do for others what you would want them to do for you.
 Don’t do to others what you wouldn’t want them to do to you.

 It’s important that children learn that life is full of rules—not just for them, but for adults and all people!
 In addition to the Golden Rule, teach them about the 10 Commandments that God has given us, the rules your family has and the rules our society gives us.

 Teach them that rules are for our good.
 For instance, when we’re driving, it helps everyone to be safe if we follow the rules.
 When we disobey rules, bad things can happen.
 (Someone could get hurt if we didn’t stop at a stop sign!)

 If we’ve laid the right foundation—setting a right example and teaching our children that they must own their actions and that what they do and say can hurt others—then we can ask our children to give an apology.
 When they hurt a sibling or a friend, explain to them that when we hurt people, we need to say, “I’m sorry.”
 Your children will be well-served by learning that this is how friendships are restored.

-At the same time, they can begin to learn that an apology (repentance!) is necessary when we disobey God, so that we can restore our relationship with Him.
+As our children learn the art of apologizing from the heart, they can begin to learn that an apology (repentance) is necessary when we disobey God, so that we can restore our relationship with Him.

-For more about apologies that applies to all ages, see our article “How to Apologize.”
+For more tips about apologies that apply to all ages, see our article “How to Apologize.”